google/seesaw/doc/getting_started.md

 ### Manually

-The various kerel modules can be loaded manually with the command `modprobe`:
+The various kernel modules can be loaded manually with the command `modprobe`:

 ```
 $ modprobe ip_vs